 Although it’s unusual for wild animals to attack if unprovoked, there have been enough recorded instances of injury and death to send a shiver up the spine of even the bravest adventurers.
 But don’t let it put you off your safari just yet; for the most part you needn’t worry if you’re visiting a recognized game park.
 Here’s a list of ten of the world’s most dangerous animals and some tips on where you can find them (so the adventure-seekers can track them down and the skeptical can steer clear!).

-To be fair you only really need to be worried if you’re wondering around an unfenced game reserve camp in the middle of the night or cruising down a hippo-infested river channel in a wonky canoe.
-But my advice is to keep your distance.
-Territorial creatures packing canines in excess of 60 centimeters are best viewed from afar!
+To be fair you only really need to be worried if you’re wandering around an unfenced game reserve camp in the middle of the night, or cruising down a hippo-infested river channel in a wonky canoe.
+But, my advice is to keep your distance.
+Territorial creatures packing canine teeth measuring in excess of 60 centimeters are best viewed from afar!

-If you’re keen to check out these awesome animals, the biggest populations can be found in East African countries such as Tanzania, Zambia and Mozambique, but you’ll also find them in the waterways of many other African countries such as Botswana, South Africa or Zimbabwe.
+If you’re keen to check out these awesome animals, the biggest populations can be found in East African countries such as Tanzania, Zambia, and Mozambique.
+You’ll also find them in the waterways of many other African countries such as Botswana, South Africa or Zimbabwe.
 The Zambezi River is well-known for its high hippo concentration, so be sure to visit Mana Pools National Park in Zimbabwe or take a trip to Zambia and check out the Lower Zambezi or South Luangwa national parks.

 >> Plan a safari trip to Botswana and Zambia

 If that hasn’t put you off, you’ll find these beautiful snakes in the jungles, plains, fields, urban cities and snake-charmer’s baskets (during the Nag Panchami festival) across India, Bangladesh, Sri Lanka and Pakistan.